 |8.6% decrease since 2010|

 So, until 2007 the amalgamated city was maintaining its financial health and reducing effective taxation, fulfilling the promise that amalgamation would bring efficiencies compared to a dozen separate municipalities.
 What's more, the province of Ontario downloaded additional expenses to municipalities during this period by increasingly underfunding provincially-mandated programs.
-For example, in 2001 provincial grants funded almost 31% of social housing expenditures.
-By 2005, this had decreased to 24%.
+For example, in 2001 provincial grants funded almost 31% of social housing expenditures; by 2005, this had decreased to 24%.
 The total funding gap between such provincially mandated programs and provincial funding totalled about $16 million in 2006, 1.7% in taxes.
-The amalgamated city was actually able to reduce tax expenditure under its control by 6.2%.
+The amalgamated city was actually able to reduce tax expenditure under its control by about 6.2%.